BrunoPu/miro/README.md

 INSERT INTO #IdsExcluidos (id)
 SELECT id
-FROM (
-    SELECT id
-    FROM certificados
+FROM TBCertificadosAWSLegado
-    WHERE (nomecertificado, arn) IN (
+WHERE (CertificadoNome, arn) IN (
-        SELECT nomecertificado, arn
+    SELECT CertificadoNome, arn
-        FROM certificados
+    FROM TBCertificadosAWSLegado
-        GROUP BY nomecertificado, arn
+    GROUP BY CertificadoNome, arn
     HAVING COUNT(*) > 1
-    )
-) AS CertificadosDuplicados;
+);

--- Passo 4: Excluir registros correspondentes na tabela de responsáveis de certificados DELETE FROM responsavel_certificados
+-- Passo 4: Excluir registros correspondentes na tabela de responsáveis de certificados DELETE FROM TBAnalistaCertificadoAWSLegado
 WHERE idcertificado IN (SELECT id FROM #IdsExcluidos);

--- Passo 5: Excluir registros duplicados na tabela de certificados com base no ARN e no nome DELETE FROM certificados
+-- Passo 5: Excluir registros duplicados na tabela de certificados com base no ARN e no nome DELETE FROM TBCertificadosAWSLegado
 WHERE id IN (SELECT id FROM #IdsExcluidos);

 -- Limpar tabela temporária